 How do you feel about Fluent Design coming to WPF and WinForms applications?
 Hope you all are as excited as we are with the news, and we can’t wait for you to try it out after the R1 2018 release.
 In the meantime, should you have any questions or comments, we want to hear from you—do share them in the comment section below, our social media channels or through our feedback portal.

-For an in-depth review of all the new stuff coming with the release across desktop, web and mobile, join us on the 30th of January for the Telerik R1 2018 Release Webinar.
+For an in-depth review of all the new stuff coming with the release across desktop, web and mobile, watch the full recording of the Telerik R1 2018 Release Webinar.

 Dobrin is a Product Marketing Manager for the Desktop UI suites at Progress.
 He is passionate about trends and innovations in desktop application development, UI and UX.
 In his leisure time, Dobrin enjoys doing gymnastics, skiing, playing guitar and traveling the world.
 You can follow him on Twitter or get in touch through LinkedIn.